yongikim/applied-numerical-methods/README.md

 # numerical-methods
-Answers to "Applied Numerical Methods", which is a lecture held at Kyoto University.
+Answers to "Applied Numerical Methods (応用数値計算法)", which is a lecture held at the Graduate School of Engineering, Kyoto University.

 # Usage
 ## MacOS
 In each directories, run
 ```
-g++ Main.cpp
+g++ main.cpp
 ```